scottkiss/nodegrass/README.md

 # What's nodegrass
 ======

-  nodegrass is a tool to process client request like jquery's ajax for Node.js
+  nodegrass is a tool to process client request for Node.js

 ## Install
 ```bash